PellelNitram/OnlineHTR/README.md

 │   └── writers.xml
 ```

+4. Confirm with `make test-training-data` that you placed the training data correctly.

 ## Available models & their model cards

 - [x] `dataIAMOnDB_featuresLinInterpol20DxDyDtN_decoderGreedy`
-  - How it was trained: Using IAM-OnDB, Trained on raw stroke data with channels (dx, dy, dt, n) where (dx, dy) are coordinate differences, dt is time difference and n denotes if a point was the start of a new stroke.
-Prior to computing the differences and n, the raw stroke data was linearly interpolated to feature 20 points per unit length.
+  - How it was trained: Using the IAM-OnDB dataset, this model is obtained by training on raw stroke data with channels (dx, dy, dt, n) where (dx, dy) are coordinate differences, dt is time difference and n is 1 if a point is the start of a new stroke with 0 otherwise.
+Prior to computing the differences and n, the raw stroke data is linearly interpolated to feature 20 points per unit length.
   - Download the model weights [here](http://lellep.xyz/blog/online-htr.html#download_weights).
-  - Train this model yourself using `bash scripts/train_dataIAMOnDB_featuresLinInterpol20DxDyDtN_decoderGreedy.sh` after you activated the conda environment that you use.
+  - Train this model yourself executing `bash scripts/train_dataIAMOnDB_featuresLinInterpol20DxDyDtN_decoderGreedy.sh` after you activated the conda environment that you use.

 ## ⌛ Open tasks